What does it mean?

 When does waitlisting end during the semester?

 Students can add themselves to the waitlist for a class until two days before the term commences (for Session 2, they can waitlist until two days before Session 2 commences).
 Waitlist offers will only be sent until the day before the term commences (or for Session 2, until the day before Session 2 commences).
-At midnight before the term commences, students will be purged from all waitlists.
+On the first day of the term students will be purged from all waitlists.

 Registration will remain open during the first week of the full term, and for the first two days of the intersessions (Session 1 and Session 2) until the add/drop deadlines (see http://www.kpu.ca/registration/dates).
 During this period, if a seat becomes available, any student who is eligible to register in the course can register as space allows.